Archive

 Brining…the Secret to Better Flavor and Texture

-6 qt.
-Bain Marie Perfect for Brining
+Cambro 6 qt.
+Container Perfect for Brining

 I always prefer to brine pork or poultry before cooking.
 The brining process not only breaks down proteins and tenderizes the meat, but also adds moisture (through osmosis), making the meat “juicier” and also less likely to dry out when cooking.